User37som/libbitcoin/Download.md

 ### WARNING

 These binaries are provided for your convenience.
-We cannot and do not guarantee that they will not steal your money or invade your privacy.
-If you desire such guarantees you are free to inspect the source code and build it yourself. **By downloading a binary copy of BX you accept all responsibility for its use and behavior.**
+We cannot and do not guarantee that they will not lose your money or compromise your privacy.
+You are free to inspect the source code and build it yourself. **By downloading a binary copy of BX you accept all responsibility for its use and behavior.**

 ### Download